smaistros/business-rules/simpleStockRule/README.md

 Stock has id, price and tradingSignal.

-- First rule says tha "If stock price is less than 100 trading signal is set to BUY"
+- First rule says that "If stock price is less than 100 trading signal is set to BUY"
-- Second rule says tha "If stock price is more than 100 trading signal is set to SELL"
+- Second rule says that "If stock price is more than 100 trading signal is set to SELL"

 # Environment